Bixie/pagekit-formmaker/README.md

 # Pagekit Formmaker

-Bixie's Formmaker for Pagekit extension enables you to add forms to your website in a breeze.
+Bixies Formmaker for Pagekit extension enables you to add forms to your website in a breeze.

 Choose from the different field types and create your own forms.
 Manage submissions from the administrator panel.